ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   primary
     Specifies the user's primary language.

-    Value should be either a 3 character\-long language code or an installation\-defined name of up to 24 characters.
+    Value should be either a 3 character-long language code or an installation-defined name of up to 24 characters.

-    To delete this field from the profile, set :emphasis:`primary=""`.
+    To delete this field from the profile, set *primary=""*.

-    This option is mutually exclusive with :emphasis:`delete`.
+    This option is mutually exclusive with *delete*.

     | **required**: False
     | **type**: str